-The Les Cheneaux Antique Wooden Boat Show is held in the Upper Peninsula of Michigan in the Village of Hessel, Michigan.
+The Les Cheneaux antique wooden Boat show and Fesitval of Arts is held in the Upper Peninsula of Michigan in the Village of Hessel, Michigan.

 Founded in 1978, the event is held every year on the second saturday in August.